github/opensource.guide/_articles/best-practices.md

 ### Write down your project's vision

 Start by writing down the goals of your project.
-Add them to your README.
+Add them to your README, or create a separate file called VISION.
 If there are other artifacts that could help, like a project roadmap, make those public as well.

 @lord discovered that having a project vision helped him figure out which requests to spend time on.
 As a new maintainer, [he regretted](https://lord.io/blog/2014/oss-tips/) not sticking to his project's scope when he got his first feature request for [Slate](https://github.com/lord/slate):